ocadotechnology/codeforlife-workspace/docs/service/backend/MODELS.md

   objects: Manager = Manager()
 ```

+Note that Django requires the `User` model's manager to be defined globally (not locally nested within the `User` class).
+This is an exception and is required by Django so that it may auto-discover the location of the user-manager.

 If you need to create an abstract model with a custom manager, add a generic type parameter to the manager which is bound to the manager's model.
-A type variable will need to be defined before the abstract model as it will need to be used in the manager's type parameter.
-The type variable should follow the naming convention `Any{model}`.
+A type variable will need to be defined before the abstract model, following the naming convention `Any{model}`.
 However, to bind the type variable to the model before the model is defined, use a lazy binding by referencing the model's name as a string.
-Below the abstract's manager, set the type of `objects` to be `Manager[t.Self]` so that the manager is managing the type of the inherited model.
+Below the abstract model's manager, set the type of `objects` to be `Manager[t.Self]` so that the manager is managing the type of the inherited model (not the abstract model).

 ```py
 import typing as t